IbrahimAsire/Where/README.md

 # Where
 **Important notice:
 In order for the application to work well, the following libraries must be downloaded:
-'Firebase/Auth'
+'Firebase/Auth،
-'Firebase/Firestore'
+'Firebase/Firestore'،
-'Firebase/Storage'
+'Firebase/Storage'،
-'GooglePlaces'
+'GooglePlaces' and
 'RealmSwift'

-It has not been uploaded them because a larger size than allowed.
+It has not been uploaded them because a larger size than allowed.**

 ## Describtion :
 **Where** is source for all farmers people who want to take view about coffes from different perspective.
 For example, quality, price, services and locations it's.